JFenstermacher/crowd-ts/README.md

 Promise-based typescript library to communicate with an Atlassian Crowd server with Node.
 Simple, hopefully intuitive namespaced API.
-Built on top of axios, with built-in concurrency via p-queue.
+Built on top of axios, with built-in rate limiting via p-queue.
 This is a wrapper on [CROWD REST Apis](https://https://docs.atlassian.com/atlassian-crowd/4.0.0/REST/).
 Takes inspiration from [atlassian-crowd-client](https://github.com/ghengeveld/atlassian-crowd-client).

 ## Installation
 ```npm install --save crowd-ts```